 Roses are more than just beautiful flowers.
 They're steeped in symbolism and superstition, carrying meanings that have evolved over centuries.
 Whether it's a gift of red roses from a romantic partner, or a serene white rose at a wedding, these flowers are communicating a rich tapestry of sentiments.
 Speaking of gifts, our Expressions of Delight bouquet offers a mix of roses in different colors, each carrying its own unique message.
 This could be a great way to experience the layered symbolism of roses firsthand.

 Violets, with their vibrant hues and delicate fragrance, have long captivated the human imagination.
-Like roses, they have a wealth of symbolism and superstition attached to them.
+Like roses, they have a wealth of symbolism and flower superstition attached to them.

 In Ancient Greece, violets were associated with Aphrodite, just like roses.
 The Greeks believed that the goddess of love would use violets to soothe her heart when she was upset.
 This association gave violets a symbolism of love and especially of soothing the heart after love's trials and tribulations.